tadeuasarro/ror-social-scaffold/README.md

 > Deployment milestone for Social Media project, using Heroku.
 [Screenshot](/lib/assets/screenshot.png)

+## Main features
+- Create user and log in
+- Follow other users
+- Create new posts
+- See other people posts
+- Comment posts
+- Like posts

 ## Livedemo - Heroku
 - Check the live version [here!](https://dry-oasis-36632.herokuapp.com/users/sign_in)